-If a pupil is of statutory school age and the family/carer/guardian are placed in temporary accommodation by the Council, consideration will be given to the provision of education travel arrangements for a limited period.
+If a pupil is of statutory school age and the family/carer/guardian are placed in temporary accommodation by the Council within the Bracknell Forest area, consideration will be given to the provision of education travel arrangements for a limited period.
 This period will be determined by taking the individual circumstances into account (e.g., reasons for the displacement, age of the child(ren), likely timescales, parent/carer/guardian's circumstances, etc).